-The FY 2018/19 Budget includes operating expenditures of \$5.32 million, which represents an increase of 5.02%, or \$254,000 over the FY 2016/17 Actual.
+The FY 2018/19 Budget includes operating expenditures of \$5.32 million, which represents an increase of 4.43%, or \$226,000 over the FY 2017/18 Actual.
 The overall change to the Budget includes the following: (\$70,830) for salaries and benefits, \$56,448 for materials and supplies, \$74,498 for Outside Services, no change for insurance, \$23,501 for Utilities and (48,745) for Board expense.

-The decrease in salary and benefits costs is due to the not filing the General Manager position for a portion of the budget year.
+The decrease in salary and benefits costs is due to the not filling the General Manager position for a portion of the budget year.
 Materials and supplies increase is due to the increase in pipeline production for the current year.
 Outside services increase is due to the increase in legal services, community relations consultant and the ongoing support for the online services for customers.
-Board expenses are expected to decrease due to not having an election in the current year.
+Board expenses are expected to decrease due to having one election in the current year.
 Utilities, and insurance are expected to remain relatively the same from the prior year